Skip to main content

 You bite into a popcorn kernel or some ice and quickly realize that something isn’t right with your tooth.
 Or, perhaps you have a tooth that can’t support the dental work (fillings, etc.) and a piece breaks loose.
 Whatever the scenario, a cracked tooth warrants prompt attention to both preserve your tooth and protect it from further damage.

-At Aura Dentistry, Drs.
+At McLean Aura Dentistry, Drs.
 Negar Tehrani and Chang Yi head up a team that excels in emergency dentistry, providing the timely services you need to safeguard your dental health.
 Among the many issues that can crop up in your teeth, cracks are among the most common.

 To answer the question we pose in this title, we do consider a cracked tooth a dental emergency and here’s why.